ANNA MERCALDI '19

 Aspiring chemical engineer participates in inaugural Yale undergraduate research conference

 As a chemical engineer, you will transform matter or energy into forms that benefit human beings.
-You might design clean energy solutions, do research and development in pharmaceuticals, or create new ways to feed the world’s growing population.
+You might design clean energy solutions, innovate new solutions to biomedical issues, perform research and development in pharmaceuticals, develop new materials for spaceships, or create new ways to feed the world’s growing population.

 Homogeneous and heterogeneous catalyzed and noncatalyzed reaction kinetics for flow and batch chemical reactors.
 Application of kinetic data to both isothermal and nonisothermal reactor design.
 This course is intended for both chemists and chemical engineers.

 Prerequisites: CHME 3310 or CHME 3315 or MECH 3321; EASC 2230, MATH 2204.

 Fundamental principles of chemical process dynamics used in the measurement and control of process variables such as temperature, pressure, and flow rate.
 Development of linear and nonlinear dynamic process models, stability analysis, and control system design using analytical and computer methods.
 Analysis, design, and tuning of process loops using computer simulations.

 The University of New Haven offers a wide variety of in-depth courses that create a transformational educational experience for our students.
 To view the complete list of courses you'll take while pursuing a Bachelor of Science in Chemical Engineering, check out the Academic Catalog: